 The second event this feast day recalls also occurred during the reign of Constantine.
-When his own mother, Helena—who had long been a Christian herself—made a pilgrimage to Jerusalem and sought out the place of Christ’s crucifixion and burial, she discovered that the old Christian holy site had been covered up and a pagan temple had been built on top of it.
+When his own mother, Helena—who had long been a Christian herself—made a pilgrimage to Jerusalem and sought out the place of Christ’s crucifixion and burial, she discovered that the old Christian holy site had been covered up and a pagan temple built on top of it.
 The order was given for this temple to be torn down, and upon excavating the site, three Roman crosses were found.
-Unsure of which cross was the Lord’s, the bishop of the city had all three brought to a woman nearby who had been sick for a long time and was at the point of death, anticipating the healing power of the true cross.
-From The Ecclesiastical Histories of Socrates and Sozomenus: “…for the two crosses having been applied which were not the Lord’s, the woman still continued in a dying state; but when the third, which was the true cross, touched her, she was immediately healed, and recovered her former strength.
-In this manner then was the genuine cross discovered.”
+Unsure of which cross was the Lord’s, the bishop of the city had all three brought to a woman nearby who had been sick for a long time and was at the point of death, anticipating the healing power of the true Cross.
+From The Ecclesiastical Histories of Socrates and Sozomenus: “…for the two crosses having been applied which were not the Lord’s, the woman still continued in a dying state; but when the third, which was the true Cross, touched her, she was immediately healed, and recovered her former strength.
+In this manner then was the genuine Cross discovered.”
 There in Jerusalem the wood of the True Cross was enshrined and venerated, and pieces of it were also sent to other places to be venerated as well.
 From St. Cyril of Jerusalem: “He was truly crucified for our sins.
 For if thou wouldest deny it, this place refutes thee visibly, this blessed Golgotha, in which we are now assembled for the sake of Him who was here crucified; and the whole world has since been filled with pieces of the wood of the Cross.”

-Three hundred years after the discovery of the true cross, the Persians attacked Jerusalem and carried off the case containing the cross, as well as the city’s bishop, back to Persia with them.
-After more than a decade of battles, in 629 the Byzantine emperor Heraclius brought back the cross, unmolested, to Jerusalem where it was elevated publicly for all to see.
+Three hundred years after the discovery of the true Cross, the Persians attacked Jerusalem and carried off the case containing the Cross, as well as the city’s bishop, back to Persia with them.
+After more than a decade of battles, in 629 the Byzantine emperor Heraclius brought back the Cross, unmolested, to Jerusalem where it was elevated publicly for all to see.
 It’s from this third event that the feast gets its fuller name, The Exaltation (or Elevation) of the Cross.

 As Thou was mercifully crucified for our sake, grant mercy to those who are called by Thy name; make all Orthodox Christians glad by Thy power, granting them victories over their adversaries, by bestowing on them the invincible trophy, Thy weapon of peace.
 (Kontakion of the day).